gchq/gaffer-doc/docs/administration-guide/named-views.md

 !!! example "Delete a NamedView"
     This removes the NamedView from the cache.
-Note that if you delete a Named View any referencing Operation Chains or Named Operations will fail.
+Note that if you delete a Named View any Operation Chains or Named Operations which reference it will fail.

     === "Java"